Skip to content

 Open Cute Plot

-Launch Cute Plot from your Start Menu.
-You'll see an empty workspace with a sidebar on the left and a plot area on the right.
+Launch Cute Plot from the Start menu.
+You will see an empty workspace, with the sidebar on the left and the plot area on the right.

 Fresh Cute Plot workspace